Cut (transition): History

 Due to the short length of early film stock, splicing was necessary to join together segments into long-form.
 Actuality directors spliced together reels prior to shooting to record for longer periods of time.
 Narrative directors, on the other hand, preferred shooting for shorter lengths, editing together shot footage.
 In either case, film was cut (and subsequently joining the cut segments) to remove excess footage, focusing attention on significant elements.

 The cut has retained its purpose to this day, with alternative uses arising to achieve special effects.

 Verbal command

 To signal the end of media capture, this command is issued primarily by the director, to cast and crew.
-(It is very unusual for others to yell "cut" without an exceptional reason; mistakes are reshot during the same take, if possible.)
+(It is very unusual for others to yell "cut" without an exceptional reason; mistakes are re-shot during the same take, if possible.)
 In contrast, a "roll" command signals the beginning of shooting.

 In between these commands and the actual footage to be captured, various marking elements (the slate), preparatory actions (extras, effects, or other costly elements), and the director's "Action!" command are also recorded.
 These are edited out to effect a seamless presentation.